Showichiro/get-version/README.md

 # get-version

-`get-version` asynchronously retrieves the version number from a JSON file at the specified path.
+`get-version` is a command-line tool that asynchronously retrieves the version number from a JSON file at the specified path.

 ## Overview